leifmadsen/redhat-openstack-website/source/blog/2016-03-02-how-i-started-contributing-to-rdo-project.html.md

 In last three months, I worked with the CERN guys to package Magnum and Magnum client, where I learned how a new OpenStack service is packaged and imported in RDO.

-Apart from that, I am contributing to the Delorean Project which powers the RDO CI and the RDO website during DOC and RDO test days.
+Apart from that, I am contributing to the DLRN Project which powers the RDO CI and the RDO website during DOC and RDO test days.
 I've been also maintaining 4 [RDO packages](https://github.com/redhat-openstack/rdoinfo/blob/master/rdo.yml).

 **So, is contributing to RDO easy?**
 Yes.